mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 Most prefixes are applied here, at the join, and the side-only column is coined unprefixed upstream. `sap_provider_id` and `sap_provider_name` are the exception: they carry the prefix from `sap_base` onward, because `provider_id` is already taken by the SERP normalized engine in this CTE and the unprefixed pair would collide with it.

 **Coalescing the join keys is load-bearing, not cosmetic.** The final CTE reads every identity column from the SERP side, so without the `coalesce` a sap-only row would emit a `null` `submission_date`, `client_id`, `source`, `country` and `sample_id`. `submission_date` is the fatal one: the table is day-partitioned on it with `require_partition_filter: true`, so those rows would land in the `__NULL__` partition and be unreachable to any query that filters by date — which is every query. `sample_id` matters too, since it is the clustering field.

+**Anything derived from a published column is derived after the coalesce.** `os_version_major` and `os_version_minor` are computed in `final_cte` from the coalesced `os`, `os_version` and `windows_build_number`, so a row's derived value and the inputs it publishes always come from the same side.
+Deriving per side and coalescing the two results separately breaks that, because each column then picks its winner independently: a row can publish one side's `windows_build_number` beside a release name the other side computed without it, and nothing in the row says so.

 #### Counts and sums are zero, never null